Blotch3D/Blotch3D/README.md

 Files (x86)\\MSBuild\\MonoGame\\v3.0\\\...").
 Also add a reference to, or the source of, Blotch3D.

-To create a project for another platform besides Microsoft Windows, generally you follow the same procedure described here but you will need to install any Visual Studio add-ons, etc. for the desired platform.
+To create a project for another platform besides Microsoft Windows:
+First you will need to install any Visual Studio add-ons, etc. for the desired platform.
 For example, for Android you'd need the Xamarin for Android add-on.
-For some platforms you may need to do some research to properly create a project.
+Then use the MonoGame project wizard to create both a project for the Blotch3D class library (and add the Blotch3D source to that project), then use the wizard to create your project and add a reference to that Blotch3D assembly.
+For some platforms you may also need to do some more research to properly create a project.

 To distribute a program, deliver everything in your project's output folder.